 Your game plan against nits in poker should be far away from what GTO strategy recommends, as the ranges they will call your bets differ wildly from what a solver assumes for an average player.

-So, the next time you are playing with a nit at the table, remember the strategy tips we gave you here and try to apply them in real-time.
+So, the next time you play with a nit at the table, remember the strategy tips we gave you here and try to apply them in real time.

 You will notice the nit get out of your way and let you win all pots but the very few in which he makes the nuts, which you should be able to sniff out by bet sizing and overall player behavior in such situations.